albertvisser/axe/readme.rst

 The DTD parser/editor bit is also an experiment in working with a kind of element factories I think.

-There's also a PyQt version that is meant to smooth the transition in making this application work in Python 3.

 Usage
 -----